syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 {% highlight vb.net tabtitle="VB.NET" %}
 'Load an existing Word document.
 Using document As WordDocument = New WordDocument("Input.docx", FormatType.Docx)
-    'Access the specific paragraph in the Word document.
+    'Access the specific paragraph in a Word document.
-    Dim textBodyItem As TextBodyItem = TryCast(document.Sections(0).Paragraphs(3), WParagraph) 'Find the next occurrence of specified text from the previous paragraph.
+    Dim textBodyItem As TextBodyItem = TryCast(document.Sections(0).Paragraphs(3), WParagraph) 'Find the next occurrence of the specified text from the previous paragraph.
     Dim textSelections As TextSelection = document.FindNext(textBodyItem, New Regex("Adventure Works Cycles")) 'Replace the text extended to two paragraphs with the above selected text. document.ReplaceSingleLine("CompanyName", textSelections, True, True)
-    'Save the Word document.
+    'Save a Word document.
     document.Save("Sample.docx")
 End Using
 {% endhighlight %}

 {% highlight c# tabtitle="UWP" %}
-//Open the file as Stream.
+//Open the file as a Stream.
 using (Stream docStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Input.docx"))
 {
     //Load the file stream into a Word document. using (WordDocument document = new WordDocument(docStream, FormatType.Docx)) {
-        //Access the specific paragraph in the Word document.
+        //Access the specific paragraph in a Word document.
         TextBodyItem textBodyItem = document.Sections[0].Paragraphs[3] as WParagraph;
-        //Find the next occurrence of specified text from the previous paragraph.
+        //Find the next occurrence of the specified text from the previous paragraph.
         TextSelection textSelections = document.FindNext(textBodyItem, new Regex("Adventure Works Cycles"));
         //Replace the text extended to two paragraphs with the above selected text. document.ReplaceSingleLine("CompanyName", textSelections, true, true);
-        //Save a Word document to MemoryStream.
+        //Save a Word document to the MemoryStream.
         MemoryStream stream = new MemoryStream();
         await document.SaveAsync(stream, FormatType.Docx);
         //Save the stream as a Word document file in the local machine.